 Impact of Sleep Deprivation on Employee Productivity

-In today’s “always-on”, globalized, and hyper-connected working culture, we often spend longer hours at our workplace, at times to the grim detriment of our sleep.
+In today’s “always-on”, globalized, and hyper-connected working culture, we often spend long hours at our workplace, at times to the grim detriment of our sleep.

-Sleep deprivation effects are a “hidden threat” that companies must pay attention to, in order to ensure employee well-being while gaining a competitive edge.
+Sleep deprivation affects are a “hidden threat” that companies must pay attention to, in order to ensure employee well-being while gaining a competitive edge.

 So, in what ways a sleep deficit might impact your work and you?